Reclaiming Anger: Building Affective Regulation and Raising Resilient Humans

 • “I believe in you.”
 (You can handle this.)

-Not taking emotions seriously makes people feel unsafe.
-Protecting someone too much keeps them from building confidence.
+Not taking emotions seriously can make people feel unsafe.
+Protecting someone too much can keep them from building confidence.

 Growth occurs when children are supported while still being encouraged to tolerate manageable discomfort.